Kilmichael ambush: The ambush

 After fighting ceased it was observed that two IRA volunteers – Michael McCarthy and Jim O'Sullivan – were dead and that Pat Deasy (brother of Liam Deasy) was mortally wounded.
 The IRA fighters thought they had killed all of the Auxiliaries.
 In fact two survived, one very badly injured, while another who escaped was later captured and shot dead.
 Among the 16 British dead on the road at Kilmichael was Francis Crake, commander of the Auxiliaries in Macroom, probably killed at the start of the action by Barry's Mills bomb.

 The severity of his injuries probably saved Frederick Henry Forde (also referred to as H.F.
 Forde).
 He was left for dead at the ambush site with, amongst other injuries, a bullet wound to his head.
 Forde was picked up by British forces the following day and taken to hospital in Cork.
 He was later awarded £10,000 in compensation.
 The other surviving Auxiliary, Cecil Guthrie (ex Royal Air Force), was badly wounded but escaped from the ambush site.
 He asked for help at a nearby house.
 However, unknown to him, two IRA men were staying there.
 They killed him with his own gun and dumped his body in Annahala bog.
 In 1926, on behalf of the Guthrie family, Kevin O'Higgins, Irish Free State Minister for Home Affairs, interceded with the local IRA, after which Guthrie's remains were disinterred and buried in the Church of Ireland graveyard at Macroom.

 Many IRA volunteers were deeply shaken by the severity of the action, referred to by Barry as "the bloodiest in Ireland", and some were physically sick.
 Barry attempted to restore discipline by making them form up and perform drill before marching away.
-Barry himself collapsed with severe chest pains on 3 December and was secretly hospitalized in Cork City.
+Barry himself collapsed with severe chest pains on 3 December and was secretly hospitalised in Cork City.
 It is possible that the ongoing stress of being on the run and commander of the flying column, along with a poor diet as well as the intense combat at Kilmichael, contributed to his illness, diagnosed as heart displacement.